jshook/p2_p2_cube/README.md

 ## Community

 - This project powered by the Propeller 2 early adopter community on the Parallax Propeller 2 message forums.
+- Parallax has supported the project directly, even including PCB planning services.
-- The LED panel drivers are provided by Stephen Morocco of IronSheep productions, which also provides the HUB75 adapter board.
+- The LED panel drivers are provided by Stephen Moroco of IronSheep productions, which also provides the HUB75 adapter board.

 ## Project Layout